4 Easy DIY Fake Blood Recipes (Splatter Test Included!)

 Sort of a continuation of the recipe above minus corn syrup, this recipe incorporates the use of powdered sugar instead of corn syrup.

-A much simpler recipe than the latter, this recipe is useful for creating movie magic with very little. – Though, it’s worth noting that you are going to need a lot of powdered sugar.
+This recipe is much simpler than the latter and useful for creating movie magic with very little.
+However, it’s worth noting that you will need a lot of powdered sugar.

-The original recipe called for over 3 and a half cups worth, so we ended up scaling down the amount of powdered sugar required to make the recipe for our test batch, but keep in mind, if you’re trying to make buckets of blood, you might want to go out and purchase a new bag just for this recipe – especially.
+The recipe requires over three and a half cups of powdered sugar, so we scaled down the amount required to make it for our test batch.
+Keep in mind that if you’re trying to make buckets of blood, you might want to purchase a new bag just for this recipe, especially.

 A much simpler recipe than the above, this recipe is useful for creating movie magic with very little – though, it’s worth noting that you are going to need a lot of powdered sugar.